grafana/mimir/docs/sources/operating-grafana-mimir/configure-zone-aware-replication.md

 **To enable zone-aware replication for alerts**:

-1. Set the zone for each Alertmanager replica via the `-alertmanager.sharding-ring.instance-availability-zone` CLI flag or its respective YAML configuration parameter.
+1. Configure the zone of each Alertmanager replica via the `-alertmanager.sharding-ring.instance-availability-zone` CLI flag or its respective YAML configuration parameter.
-2. Roll out Alertmanagers so that each Alertmanager replica runs in a configured zone.
+1. Roll out Alertmanagers so that each Alertmanager replica runs with a configured zone.
-3. Set the `-alertmanager.sharding-ring.zone-awareness-enabled=true` CLI flag or its respective YAML configuration parameter for Alertmanagers.
+1. Set the `-alertmanager.sharding-ring.zone-awareness-enabled=true` CLI flag or its respective YAML configuration parameter for Alertmanagers.

 ## Configuring ingester time series replication